-At the South Zone, the 2017 IP survey defined a resistivity anomaly associated with the encouraging sulphide intersections in drill holes EL 16-14 A&B. Adjacent and on the east side of this resistivity feature and these discovery drill holes is a near surface chargeability feature with a strike length of between 100 and 200 m.
-This South Zone chargeability feature remains untested by drilling and is interpreted to represent a preserved sulphide rich zone in the intrusive in this area, not yet evaluated by drilling.
+At the South Zone, the IP survey, completed after the drilling in this area, defined a resistivity anomaly associated with the encouraging sulphide intersections in drill holes EL 16-14 A&B. Adjacent and on the east side of this resistivity feature and these discovery drill holes is a near surface chargeability feature with a strike length of between 100 and 200 m.
+This South Zone chargeability feature remains untested by drilling and is currently interpreted to represent a preserved sulphide rich zone in the intrusive in this area, not yet evaluated by drilling.

 The remaining two drill holes (EL 16-15, EL 16-16) that tested the South Zone anomaly transected primarily well oxidized variably sheared and faulted diorite, granodiorite and/or syenomonzonite with inliers of altered clastic sediments.
 The best assay results from EL 16-15 include an intersection of 0.52 gpt gold over 3.04 m which includes 1.13 gpt gold over 1.06 m and the two best intersections from EL 16-16 include 0.50 gpt gold over 2.44 m and 0.48 gpt gold over 2.44 m.
-These drill results have not yet adequately explained the South zone soil anomaly.
+These drill results have not yet adequately explained the South zone soil anomaly, which may be in part because of poor core recovery in the oxidized shear zones.